-Let’s say your business has a big order coming in from an overseas company.
-There are plenty of factors to consider, such as getting the order shipped, making sure it arrives properly, and that the buyer gets the products it ordered from your company.
-Plus, on top of all of that, you need to get paid at some point along the way.
-With all of these moving parts, you’re likely going to want a guarantee that payment will be made properly, especially since you won’t exactly have much recourse to get your money if your buyer is on the other side of the ocean.
+Let’s say your business receives a big order from an overseas company.
+There are plenty of factors to consider, such as getting the order shipped and making sure it arrives properly and on time.
+On top of all of that, you also need to get paid—and you’re likely going to want a guarantee that payment will be made, especially since you won’t have much recourse to get your money if your buyer is on the other side of the ocean.

 Here’s where a letter of credit is your best ally.
 A bank, typically located in the buyer’s country, will issue a letter of credit that spells out the buyer’s obligation to the seller.
-This letter specifies the amount of payment due to the seller, as well as the point in the transaction when the seller will pay for the goods it bought.
-The party issuing the letter of credit will do all of the legwork to make sure your buyer has the money to pay for what it bought, and will facilitate the payment process along the way.
+This letter specifies the amount of payment due to the seller, as well as the point in the transaction when the seller will pay for the goods.
+The party issuing the letter of credit (the bank) will do all of the legwork to make sure your customer has the funds to pay for what they bought and will facilitate the payment process along the way.

-A letter of credit functions similarly to an escrow account, where a third party coordinates holds onto the money needed to complete a transaction on behalf of the other two parties in a deal.
-This letter certifies that the buyer has good credit (hence the name), and can afford to pay for what it has purchased.
-The bank will release funds at a point in the transaction that you and your customer have agreed to.
+A letter of credit functions similarly to an escrow account, where a third party coordinates and holds onto the money needed to complete a transaction on behalf of the other two parties in a deal.
+This letter certifies that the buyer has good credit (hence the name) and can afford to pay for what they have purchased.

 As you might expect, there are a few groups involved in any deal with a letter of credit.
 Depending on the kind of deal you’re working on, there may be up to 10 distinct groups involved in making the deal go smoothly.
-Here’s what each party is, and what it does.
+Here’s what each party is and what they do.